spantaleev/matrix-docker-ansible-deploy/docs/howto-srv-server-delegation.md

 Now that the federation endpoint is not bound to a domain anymore we need to explicitely tell Traefik to use a wildcard certificate in addition to one containing the base name.

-This is because the matrix specification expects the federation endpoint to be served using a certificate compatible with the base domain, however, the other resources on the endpoint still need a valid certificate to work.
+This is because the Matrix specification expects the federation endpoint to be served using a certificate compatible with the base domain, however, the other resources on the endpoint still need a valid certificate to work.

 ```yaml
 # To let Traefik know which domains' certificates to serve